Logiqx/wca-ipy-www/docs/Senior_Rankings.md

 ![alt text](img/logo.jpg "logo")
-## Representative Over-40's Rankings
+## Representative Over 40's Rankings

 These are unofficial rankings for the senior cubing community produced from official WCA competition results.

-The rankings below were created from the [Partial Over-40's Rankings](Partial_Rankings.md) and supplementary anonymised [data](https://github.com/Logiqx/wca-ipy/blob/master/sql/extract_senior_aggs.sql) from the WCA database.
+The rankings below were created from the [Partial Over 40's Rankings](Partial_Rankings.md) and supplementary anonymised [data](https://github.com/Logiqx/wca-ipy/blob/master/sql/extract_senior_aggs.sql) from the WCA database.

 If you would like your name to be added then either contact me via [Facebook](https://www.facebook.com/michael.george.545) or [Speedsolving.com](https://www.speedsolving.com/forum/members/logiqx.17180/).